skeate/diesal/README.md

 No transpilation and packaging into a monolithic library. `npm install` the package, then import the modules you want.
-If you are using tools that allow this, you should be able to minify your code with only the pieces of Diesel that your app needs.
+If you are using tools that allow this, you should be able to minify your code with only the pieces of Diesal that your app needs.

 # Running Tests/Coverage